JAlcocerT/JAlcocerT/content/blog/da-mtgs.md

 title: "Effective Meetings in Analytics"
 date: 2021-12-10T23:20:21+01:00
 draft: false
-tags: ["Outro","Career","D&A"]
+tags: ["Outro","Career","D&A","MoM"]
 description: 'How to run effective meetings in Analytics.'
-summary: 'During your career in data anlytics you will be working with different teams and you will be in need of meetings to sync up ideas.
-Here are some techniques to run and be part of effective meetings.'
 url: 'effective-meetings-data-analytics'
 ---

 **TL;DR**

+During your career in data anlytics you will be working with different teams and you will be in need of meetings to sync up ideas.
+Here are some techniques to run and be part of effective meetings

 +++The [what and how](#psychology-in-meetings) approach.